VSpaceCode/vspacecode.github.io/docs/troubleshooting.md

 }
 ```

-You can also change the shortcut key by changing `","` in `"before"` to other keys.
+Alternatively, you can change the shortcut key by changing `","` in `"before"` to other keys.

 ## Unresponsive menu activation